-(1) Establishing Tonnage Deck Establish the tonnage deck using the same criteria as provided in §69.109(d).
-For the deck to be considered a complete deck, it must extend from stem to stern and side to side of the vessel.
-In this context, the watertight bottom skin (or "wet deck") between hulls may be considered as part of a "complete" deck, provided the deck "continues" from stem to stern and side to side of the vessel.
+(1) Identifying the Tonnage Deck Identify the tonnage deck using the criteria provided in §69.109(d).
+In this context, a watertight bottom skin (or "wet deck") between hulls that remains above the vessel's design waterline may be considered as part of the tonnage deck and/or uppermost complete deck.

-(2) Establishing Tonnage Length The tonnage length is the distance between two planes that are perpendicular to the longitudinal axis of the vessel and tangent to the imaginary surface bounding the inboard faces of the ordinary frames at the extreme fore and aft locations of this surface.
+(2) Establishing Tonnage Length Refer to §69.109(f).
+For vessels with complex stem and stern geometries, the tonnage length is the distance between two planes that are perpendicular to the longitudinal axis of the vessel and tangent to the imaginary surface bounding the inboard faces of the ordinary frames at the extreme fore and aft locations of this surface.